 When I went to college, I told the career counselor I wanted to major in Speech Communication and in Studio Art.
 I was promptly told, "You can't do that.
 Communication goes with Business and Art goes with Theatre."
 I then made it clear to her that I was both an extrovert AND an introvert and those two majors combined were who I am.
 And I went on to say that because I was paying for my education - I intended to get what I wanted regardless of what she thought I should do.
 Four years later, I left college having conferred those two degrees.

-In my late twenties, I inherited a business.
-Overnight, I became the chief operations officer of a privately owned franchise of a national company, co-owned by my fiancé and his dad.
-They had been business partners until the father became terminally ill creating an urgent need for me to step in and run the business.
+Then, in my late twenties, I inherited a business.
+Overnight, I became what would now be called the chief operations officer of a privately owned franchise of a national company, co-owned by my fiancé and his dad.
+They had been business partners until the father was incapacitated from a terminal illness creating an urgent need for me to step in and run the business.

-At that time, I was working full-time in marketing communication applying my college education and interests in psychology, communication and media.
-And although the abrupt life change was completely against my will, I did it because I believed that's what family's do.
-And, while I was pulled off my career path at the time; today, I believe it was divine intervention to put my feet on my true path -- to my destiny.
+When the family asked for my help, I was working full-time in marketing communication applying my two college degrees and my interests in psychology, communication and media.
+And although the abrupt work and life change was completely against my will; today, I believe it was divine intervention to put me on my true career path.

-While I learned the ins and outs of business management, I also learned firsthand that businesses are about PEOPLE.
-They are about HUMAN BEHAVIOR in relation to tasks and money.
+While I learned the ins and outs of business management, I also learned very acutely that businesses are about PEOPLE.
+The core of business is HUMAN BEHAVIOR in relation to leadership direction, job duties/tasks and the flow of money.
 Simply put, the right human talents aligned with good leadership and supported by sound organizational systems make a company profitable - or not.
-Therefore, if you want to make money in business - you have to be open to learning about people and understanding human behavior.
+Therefore, if you want to make money in business - you have to be open to learning about and appreciating people and understanding human behavior.